39 verified secrets

 It invented both the term "giga coaster" and the cable lift hill

 The word "giga coaster" (a coaster exceeding 300 feet) was coined by Intamin and Cedar Point marketing specifically for Millennium Force when it opened May 13, 2000.
-It was also the first coaster to use a cable lift hill instead of a chain - borrowing elevator technology to ascend at 15 mph versus chain lifts' ~7 mph, nearly tripling ascent speed.
+It was also the first coaster to use a cable lift hill instead of a chain - borrowing elevator technology to ascend at about 15 mph, roughly triple a typical chain lift's speed.

-Most riders don't realize the coaster literally passes under a walking path.
-The first tunnel connects the ride course to the back of the park by going beneath Frontier Trail.
-The second tunnel is where the on-ride photo is captured.
+The first tunnel carries the ride course past Frontier Trail toward the back of the park.
+The second tunnel is where the on-ride photo is captured, most riders never spot the camera.

 Won "Best Steel Coaster" 10 separate years between 2001 and 2015